-Family’s Claim to Nazi-Looted Painting Revived by 9th Circuit
+Family’s Claim to Nazi-Looted Painting Revived by Ninth Circuit

 PASADENA, Calif.
 (CN) – The Ninth Circuit on Monday reversed a ruling in favor of a Spanish art foundation claiming ownership of an impressionist painting, because the foundation had not convinced the court that it did not know the painting was stolen by Nazis when it acquired it.